The 15 Best Self-help Books Recommended by Psychologists

 Man's Search for Meaning by Viktor E. Frankl

-FAQs About Self-Help Books
+FAQs About the Best Self-Help Books Recommended by Psychologists

-Are self-help books effective?
+Are self-help books actually effective for mental health?

 Can self-help books replace therapy?